lvgl/lvgl/docs/widgets/core/roller.md

 You can select an option manually with `lv_roller_set_selected(roller, id, LV_ANIM_ON/OFF)`, where *id* is the index of an option.

+If the roller has a lot of options then especially in infinite mode the rendered options of the display might look scrambled.
+In this case `LV_USE_LARGE_COORD` should be enabled in `lv_conf.h`

 ### Get selected option
 To get the *index* of the currently selected option use `lv_roller_get_selected(roller)`.